Social Security: An Overview

 For most employee stock units and options, the IRS levies ordinary income, Social Security, and Medicare taxes on the difference between the fair market value when you exercise the stock units and the grant price.

 What is the Maximum Amount you have to Pay in to Social Security?

-With a 6.2% taxable rate, the maximum dollar amount you would be required to pay in to Social Security in 2019 would be $8,239.80.
+With a 6.2% taxable rate, the maximum dollar amount an employed would be required to pay in to Social Security in 2022 would be $9,114.

 What is the Maximum Social Security Benefit?